-Where staff have a concern about a child, they should continue to follow the process outlined in the school Safeguarding Policy which can be done remotely via email or through telephone.
-In the unlikely event that a member of staff cannot access any electronic system from home, they should email the Designated Safeguarding Lead, Headteacher or Safeguarding contact.
+Where staff have a concern about a child, they should continue to follow the process outlined in the school Safeguarding Policy which can be done remotely via CPOMS.
+In the unlikely event that a member of staff cannot access CPOMS from home, they should email the Designated Safeguarding Lead, Headteacher or Safeguarding contact.
 This will ensure that the concern is received.
 Staff are reminded of the need to report any concern immediately and without delay.
-All staff should refresh themselves of the contact details for their local children's social care service (MASH: 0345 155 155 1071 or email mashsecure@devon.gov.uk)
+All staff should refresh themselves of the contact details for their local children's social care service (MASH: 0345 155 155 1071 or email mashsecure@devon.gov.uk).